katerinastav/collegestuff/ba_minor/widgets.md

 :warning: It is usually best to report the root mean squared error (RMSE)rather than mean squared error (MSE), because the RMSE ismeasured in the same units as the data, rather than in squaredunits, and is representative of the size of a "typical" error.

 :warning: If one model's RMSE is 30% lower than another's, that is prob-ably very significant.
 If it is 10% lower, that is probably some-what significant.
 If it is only 2% better, that is probably not sig-nificant.
 These distinctions are especially important when weare trading off model complexity against the error measures: itis probably not worth adding another independent variable to aregression model to decrease the RMSE by only a few morepercent.

+:warning: If the RMSE difference is not significant between two models, the model with less features, that is simpler, might be preferred.

 [Source] (https://www.academia.edu/8738608/PERFORMANCE_COMPARISON_OF_TIME_SERIES_DATA_USING_PREDICTIVE_DATA_MINING_TECHNIQUES)